-Intended Outboard Sidewall: The side of an asymmetrical tire
+Intended Outboard Sidewall : The side of an asymmetrical tire that must always face outward when mounted on a vehicle.

-Kilopascal (kPa): The metric unit for air pressure.
+Kilopascal (kPa) : The metric unit for air pressure.

-Light Truck (LT-Metric) Tire: A tire used on light duty trucks and some multipurpose passenger vehicles.
+Light Truck (LT-Metric) Tire : A tire used on light duty trucks and some multipurpose passenger vehicles.

-Load Index: An assigned number ranging from 1 to 279 that corresponds to the load carrying capacity of a tire.
+Load Index : An assigned number ranging from 1 to 279 that corresponds to the load carrying capacity of a tire.

-Maximum Inflation Pressure:

-The maximum air pressure to which a cold tire can be inflated.
+Maximum Inflation Pressure : The maximum air pressure to which a cold tire can be inflated.
 The maximum air pressure is molded onto the sidewall.

-Maximum Load Rating: The load rating for a tire at the maximum permissible inflation pressure for that tire.
+Maximum Load Rating : The load rating for a tire at the maximum permissible inflation pressure for that tire.

-Maximum Loaded Vehicle Weight: The sum of curb weight, accessory weight, vehicle capacity weight, and production options weight.
+Maximum Loaded Vehicle Weight : The sum of curb weight, accessory weight, vehicle capacity weight, and production options weight.

-Normal Occupant Weight: The number of occupants a vehicle is designed to seat multiplied by 68 kg (150 lb).
-See Vehicle Load Limits ⇒ 196.
+Normal Occupant Weight : The number of occupants a vehicle is designed to seat multiplied by 68 kg (150 lb).
+See Vehicle Load Limits ⇔ 194.

-Occupant Distribution: Designated seating positions.
+Occupant Distribution : Designated seating positions.

-Outward Facing Sidewall: The side of an asymmetrical tire that has a particular side that faces outward when mounted on a vehicle.
-The side of the tire that contains a whitewall, bears white lettering, or bears manufacturer, brand, and/or model name molding that is higher or deeper than the same moldings on the other sidewall of the tire
+Outward Facing Sidewall : The side of an asymmetrical tire that has a particular side that faces outward when mounted on a vehicle.
+The side of the tire that contains a whitewall, bears white lettering, or bears manufacturer, brand, and/or model name molding that is higher or deeper than the same moldings on the other sidewall of the tire.

-Passenger (P-Metric) Tire: A tire used on passenger cars and some light duty trucks and multipurpose vehicles.
+Passenger (P-Metric) Tire : A tire used on passenger cars and some light duty trucks and multipurpose vehicles.

-Radial Ply Tire: A pneumatic tire in which the ply cords that extend to the beads are laid at 90 degrees to the centerline of the tread.
+Recommended Inflation Pressure : Vehicle manufacturer's recommended tire inflation pressure as shown on the tire placard.
+See Tire Pressure ⇔ 302 and Vehicle Load Limits ⇔ 194.
+Radial Ply Tire : A pneumatic tire in which the ply cords that extend to the beads are laid at 90 degrees to the centerline of the tread.

-Rim: A metal support for a tire and upon which the tire beads are seated.
+Rim : A metal support for a tire and upon which the tire beads are seated.

-Sidewall: The portion of a tire between the tread and the bead.
+Sidewall : The portion of a tire between the tread and the bead.

-Speed Rating: An alphanumeric code assigned to a tire indicating the maximum speed at which a tire can operate.
+Speed Rating : An alphanumeric code assigned to a tire indicating the maximum speed at which a tire can operate.

-Traction: The friction between the tire and the road surface.
+Traction : The friction between the tire and the road surface.
 The amount of grip provided.

-Tread: The portion of a tire that comes into contact with the road.
+Tread : The portion of a tire that comes into contact with the road.

-Treadwear Indicators: Narrow bands, sometimes called wear bars, that show across the tread of a tire when only 1.6 mm

-(1/16 in) of tread remains.
-See When It Is Time for New Tires
+Treadwear Indicators : Narrow bands, sometimes called wear bars, that show across the tread of a tire when only 1.6 mm (1/16 in) of tread remains.
+See When It Is Time for New Tires ⇔ 310.

-UTQGS (Uniform Tire Quality Grading Standards): A tire information system that provides consumers with ratings for a tire's traction, temperature, and treadwear.
+UTQGS (Uniform Tire Quality Grading Standards) : A tire information system that provides consumers with ratings for a tire's traction, temperature, and treadwear.
 Ratings are determined by tire manufacturers using government testing procedures.
 The ratings are molded into the sidewall of the tire.
-See Uniform Tire Quality Grading
+See Uniform Tire Quality Grading \$ 312.

-Vehicle Capacity Weight: The number of designated seating positions multiplied by 68 kg (150 lb) plus the rated cargo load.
-See Vehicle Load Limits ⇒ 196.
+Vehicle Capacity Weight : The number of designated seating positions multiplied by 68 kg (150 lb) plus the rated cargo load.
+See Vehicle Load Limits ⇔ 194.

-Vehicle Maximum Load on the Tire: Load on an individual tire due to curb weight, accessory weight, occupant weight, and cargo weight.
+Vehicle Maximum Load on the Tire : Load on an individual tire due to curb weight, accessory weight, occupant weight, and cargo weight.

 Vehicle Placard : A label permanently attached to a vehicle showing the vehicle capacity weight and the original equipment tire size and recommended inflation pressure.
-See "Tire and Loading Information Label" under Vehicle Load Limits
+See "Tire and Loading Information Label" under Vehicle Load Limits \$ 194.